What is the scale length of a guitar?

 You can make a rough division between 'short scale' and 'full (or long) scale' guitars and than there are a lot of varieties.

-A full scale guitar is pretty much the gold standard that can be found on a Fender Strat or Telecaster, on a Martin Dreadnought or OM and many other guitars and has a length of 25.5 inches (65 centimeters)
+A full scale guitar is pretty much the gold standard found on a Fender Strat- or Telecaster, on a Martin Dreadnought or OM and lots of other guitars and such a full scale has a length of 25.5 inches (65 centimetres)

-A short scale guitar has a scale of about 24.75 inches (63 centimeters) and you can find it on a Gibson Les Paul or J45 or on a Martin 000 model, and lots of others.
-Because most major luthiers are in the US, scale length is often indicated in inches, but with European or Spanish/classical builders you will also see it in centimeters or millimeters.
-A 'senorita' or 7/8 model for instance is best compared to a short scale.
+A short scale guitar has a scale length of about 24.75 inches (63 centimetres) and you'll find these on a Gibson Les Paul or J45, for example, or on a Martin 000 model.
+Since most major luthiers are US-based, scale length is often given in inches, but on Spanish or classical guitars you'll see it in centimetres or millimetres.
+A ‘senorita’ or 7/8 model is then best compared to a short scale.

-In addition, there are many varieties available that offer an extra short scale length, such as the popular Wee Lowden and Sheeran guitars with a scale length of 24 inches.
+There are also lots of variants that are extra short, such as the popular Wee Lowden and Sheeran guitars with a scale length of 24 inches.

-There are also guitars with an extra long scale, such as the baritone guitars, where the strings can be more than 10 centimeters longer compared to a standard guitar.
+There are also guitars with an extra-long scale, such as baritone guitars, whose strings can be more than 10 centimetres longer than on a standard guitar.

 Bass guitars (usually) have a scale length of 34 inches: a little over 86 centimeters.